Integral flow and cycle chip-firing on graphs: Integral flow chip-firing and M-bases

-\begin{proof} Suppose $G$ is a planar graph embedded in the plane and let $R_1, \dots, R_g$ denote the set of bounded regions.
+\begin{proof} This follows from basic properties of graph duality; we provide a proof for completeness.
+Suppose $G$ is a planar graph embedded in the plane and let $R_1, R_2, \dots, R_g$ denote the set of bounded regions.
 Orient $R_1$ arbitrarily, and for any $R_i$ that shares an edge with $R_1$ orient $R_i$ so that the edges are oriented in opposite directions.
 Continue this process until all regions have been oriented.
-If some $R_j$ does not share an edge with the regions oriented so far, then orient $R_j$ and proceed as above.
-A choice of compatible orientations is guaranteed since ${\R}^2$ itself is orientable.
+If some $R_j$ does not share an edge with the regions oriented so far, then orient $R_j$ arbitrarily and proceed as above.
+A choice of compatible orientations (in the sense that no conflicts arise in the above process) is guaranteed since ${\R}^2$ is itself orientable.

 Now for each region $R_i$ we construct a vector ${\bf f}_i \in \Z^E$ according to the orientation describe above relative to the fixed orientation on $G$ determined by the (signs of) entries of $\partial$.
-Namely, the vector ${\bf f}_i$ has a $1$ in the entry corresponding to an edge $e_j$ if the orientation in $R_i$ agrees with that of $\delta$, $-1$ if the orientation is opposite, and $0$ if the edge $e_j$ does not appear in $R_i$.
-The collection $\{{\bf f}_1, \dots, {\bf f}_g\}$ forms a basis for $\ker \tilde \delta$, and we let $\iota$ denote the matrix with these vectors as columns.
+Namely, the vector ${\bf f}_i$ has a $1$ in the entry corresponding to an edge $e_j$ if the orientation in $R_i$ agrees with that of $\tilde \partial$, $-1$ if the orientation is opposite, and $0$ if the edge $e_j$ does not appear in $R_i$.
+The collection $\{{\bf f}_1, \dots, {\bf f}_g\}$ forms a basis for $\ker \tilde \partial$ (see for instance the proof of Proposition 8 from \cite{BacDelNag}), and we let $\iota$ denote the matrix with these vectors as columns.

 It follows that the matrix $\Lap^* = \iota^T \iota$ equals $\tilde \Lap(G^*)$, the reduced Laplacian of the dual graph of $G$ with respect to the given embedding.
 Here the designated root of $G^*$ corresponds to the unbounded face of $G$ in this embedding.
-Reduced Laplacians of graphs are known to be $M$-matrices, so the result follows. \end{proof}
+Reduced Laplacians of graphs are known to be $M$-matrices \cite{GuzKli}, so the result follows. \end{proof}

 In the case of planar graphs we can import the usual notions of superstable configurations, etc. from the theory of chip-firing on $G^*$, where $G^*$ is the dual graph defined by some embedding of $G$.
-The bounded faces of $G$ (thought of as circuits) will then correspond to the nonsink vertices of $G^*$, so firing a vertex of $G^*$ corresponds to firing a circuit of $G$, and we have a reasonable notion of `cycle chip-firing' (see Figure~\ref{fig:dual}).
+The bounded faces of $G$ (thought of as cycles) will then correspond to the nonsink vertices of $G^*$, so firing a vertex of $G^*$ corresponds to firing a cycle of $G$, and we have a reasonable notion of `flow chip-firing' (see Figure~\ref{fig:dual}).